RtkMor/Thai-ID-OCR-Application/README.md

 # Thai ID OCR Scanner

 ## Description
 Thai ID OCR Scanner is a mobile application designed to analyze Thai ID cards using Optical Character Recognition (OCR).
 The app integrates with Google Vision API for OCR processing, extracting key information such as name, last name, identification number, date of birth, date of issue, and date of expiry.
-The extracted data is then structured and saved in a database in JSON format.
+The extracted data is then structured and saved in a database in JSON format, to perform various CRUD operations on it later.

 ## Objective
 The main objectives of the Thai ID OCR Scanner are: